I have been blessed with much luck while researching Italian Prisoners of War.

 - Unguarded Prisoners

-The ‘History of Directorate of Prisoners of War and Internees 1939 – 1951’ is an invaluable document regarding this period of history.
-The report would have been compiled from numerous documents and written after 1952.
+The ‘History of Directorate of Prisoners of War and Internees 1939 – 1951‘ is an invaluable document regarding this period of history as is the section Employment of Enemy PW and Internees.